Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 H)	The Haunted House = A mini adventure game.
 Your main goal is to escape the house with the loot.
 Using NESTED DICTIONARY data type.

+J)      The Slumber of the Doom King= Break into the Doom King's castle and steal as much gold as possible and find an escape before the king consumes your soul.
+Using DICTIONARY,NESTED DICTIONARY and RETURN function.

 E)	Battle Master = Build the optimal army to defeat the dreaded orcs.
 Implement the use of TRY and EXCEPT statements

+bonus) Who Dare Wins= A tactical dice game with a high score save function.
+Demonstrate how to OPEN/READ/WRITE TXT.FILES as well as an example of 'clear screen' function.

 I)	A Grot's Life (A, B, C)	 = A Survival crafting Game written in standard library where you play as a grot doing what a grot do.
 Version (A) implements Object oriented and procedural programming whilst Version (B) also implements 'IMPORT' transfering functions/class/lists from USER DEFINED modules (MODULARITY)  which helps organise large code base.
 Version (C) Provides steps to transform it to a more 'complete' object oriented programme.